Authority Cited: Berkley [Berkeley]

 Author name and dates: George Berkeley (1685-1753)

-BKG Bio-tweet: Cleric; “immaterialism” philosopher; poet, “Westward the course of Empire”; math theory; SJ quotes letters to Pope
+BKG Bio-tweet: Cleric; “immaterialism” philosopher; “Westward the course of Empire”; math theory; SJ: profound scholar, fine imagination

 Author name and dates: George Berkeley (1685-1753)

-BKG Bio-tweet: Cleric; “immaterialism” philosopher; poet, “Westward the course of Empire”; math theory; SJ quotes letters to Pope
+BKG Bio-tweet: Cleric; “immaterialism” philosopher; “Westward the course of Empire”; math theory; SJ: profound scholar, fine imagination

 - Siris: a Chain of Philosophical Reflexions and Inquiries Concerning the Virtues of Tar Water,: And Divers Other Subjects Connected Together and Arising One from Another, Volume 5, Dublin printed, London re-printed, for W. Innys, and C. Hitch, in Pater-noster-row; and C. Davis in Holbourn, The Second Edition, 1744; decoy (paragraph 108., p.
 51)